mayank29malhotra/InterVSim/README.md

 - Backend is done in Java using OkHttp Library

 ## Contributions
-- Mayank Malhotra: Whole backend work related to API calling, setting up API, setting the optimal inputs to the API, modifying the questions, representing them in one-by-one format.
+- Mayank Malhotra - As the primary backend developer for the Project, Mayank integrated the OpenAI GPT Turbo 3.5 model into the Android app using Java and the OkHttp library.
+He was responsible for setting up the API and optimizing the inputs to the API.
+Additionally, Mayank modified the questions and represented them in a one-by-one format.
+He also developed the code to handle API requests and responses, which included parsing JSON data and handling errors.

-- R.Soundarya: Designed and developed the Splash Screen, Login Page, ChatBot Page User Interface.
+- R.Soundarya - As the primary UI/UX designer for the Project, R.Soundarya was responsible for designing and developing the Splash Screen, Login Page, and Interactive ChatBot Page User Interface.
+She used XML design in Android Studio to create the UI and she also implemented the Lotte Dependencies to create animations for the Splash Screen.

-- GM Sharan: Designed the splash screen icon, created the app icon, and made the Android app responsive.
+- GM Sharan - As the primary graphic designer for the Project, GM Sharan designed the splash screen icon and created the app icon for InterVSim.
+Additionally, GM Sharan was responsible for making the Android app responsive, ensuring that it could be used across different screen sizes and resolutions.
+He utilized Android Studio's layout editor and tested the app on various devices to ensure that it was user-friendly and easy to navigate.

 ## Installation
 1. Clone the repository using `git clone https://github.com/yourusername/InterVSim.git`.